7 Ways To Grow Your Multifamily Profits

 Strategy #7: Be Proactive About Bed Bugs

 Bed bugs are tiny little critters that can instantly turn your successful multifamily property into a costly frustration.
-If one tenant brings them in, they can quickly spread to other units and soon you could end up with a very serious (and costly) infestation – one that costs thousands to remove and even drives tenants away.
+If one tenant brings them in, they can quickly spread to other units and soon you could end up with a very serious infestation that requires Pest Control Arizona to come in and get rid of the bugs — if you don’t deal with it, it easily drives tenants away.

 A simple solution is to proactively have a company come into your apartment once a month and apply chemicals to the baseboards as a preventive measure to keep bed bugs from spreading.
 Yes, tenants may still bring in bed bugs from time to time but this keeps them from growing worse.
 And the cost of this preventive spraying is considerably less than if you had to bring in a company to deal with a building-wide infestation!